aydinnyunus/WifiPassword-Stealer/README.md

 ## USAGE TEMP MAIL

 Get Temp Mail from here "https://temp-mail.org/pt" and then Enter this link "https://mailtrap.io/" and create account with Temp Mail.
-Get Username,Password (with MD5) and Paste in "main.py".Set E-MAIL to your Temp Mail.
+Get Username,Password (with encrypted) and Paste in "main.py".Set E-MAIL to your Temp Mail.

 ![github-small](/images/dene.png)